 Guatemala Submission under CAFTA-DR

-- expedite and streamline the process of sanctioning employers and ordering remediation of labor violations,
+- expediting and streamlining the process of sanctioning employers and ordering remediation of labor violations,

-- increase labor law compliance by exporting companies,
+- increasing labor law compliance by exporting companies,

-- improve the monitoring and enforcement of labor court orders,
+- improving the monitoring and enforcement of labor court orders,

-- establish mechanisms to ensure that workers are paid what they are owed when factories close.
+- establishing mechanisms to ensure that workers are paid what they are owed when factories close.

 In April 2008, the Department of Labor (DOL) received a submission from the AFL-CIO and six Guatemalan worker organizations alleging that Guatemala had violated its obligation under the CAFTA-DR to effectively enforce its labor laws.
 After reviewing the submission, DOL issued a public report in January 2009 finding significant weaknesses in Guatemala's labor law enforcement and making specific recommendations for improvement.

-In July 2010, after Guatemala's actions, to date, proved insufficient to address the concerns raised in the report, the United States requested consultations with Guatemala under the CAFTA-DR. The consultations failed to resolve the matter, and the United States requested the establishment of an arbitral panel in August 2011.
-The Parties suspended the panel while attempting to negotiate a comprehensive Enforcement Plan, with concrete and measurable benchmarks and timelines for their implementation.
-The Plan was agreed to in April 2013.
+In July 2010, after Guatemala's actions proved insufficient to address the concerns raised in the report, the United States requested consultations with Guatemala under the CAFTA-DR. The consultations failed to resolve the matter, and the United States requested the establishment of an arbitral panel in August 2011.
+The Parties suspended the panel while attempting to negotiate a comprehensive Enforcement Plan.

 - Enforcement Plan